 A distribution statement will be sent to you in the month following the end of a distribution period, detailing your income distribution and current balance.
-Please contact us on 1300 010 311 if you would like to receive an estimate of any upcoming distributions in respect of the Fund.

 Financial report

 The annual financial report for the Fund you are invested in, detailing the financial performance of the Fund for the financial year ending 30 June, can be downloaded from www.pinnacleinvestment.com and will be available by 30 September each year.